-Figure 9: Toolchains Click on the link that says Cygwin.
+Figure 11: Toolchains Click on the link that says Cygwin.
 You should now see this:

-Figure 10: Toolchains Click on Download.
+Figure 12: Toolchains Click on Download.
 It will open the following screen on your web browser.

-Figure 11: Installing Cygwin Download the installer and run it.
+Figure 13: Installing Cygwin click on "setup-x86-64.exe".
+This will download the installer.
+Run the installer.
 This might require Admin privileges.

-- It will ask you for installation options.
-Choose "Install from the Internet". - It will ask you to choose a directory for installation.
-Go with the default option.
+Figure 14: Installing Cygwin - It will ask you for installation options.
+Choose "Install from the Internet".
+Then click on Next. - It will ask you to choose a directory for installation.
+Go with the default option (something like C:\cygwin64).
 It will also ask you to choose users.
-Choose "All Uses". - It will ask you where to store the Downloaded files.
-Go with the default option. - \bullet On the next screen, choose "Proxy Settings". - The next screen will show you a list of "mirrors".
+Choose "All Uses".
+Click on Next - It will ask you where to store the Downloaded files.
+Go with the default option (most likely your Downloads folder).
+Click on Next. - On the next screen, choose "Use System Proxy Settings".
+Click on Next. - The next screen will show you a list of "mirrors".
 You can pick any of them.
 Click on Next.
-You should see the following screen

-Figure 12: Installing Cygwin Click Next.
 It will ask you to choose which packages to install.
-To keep things simple, we're going to install the 7 required packages for C++.
+To keep things simple, we're going to install the 6 required packages for C++.
+You should be seeing the following screen.

-Figure 13: Installing Cygwin • Go to the Drop-down box on the top left and choose "Full".

-• Search for gcc-core.
+Figure 15: Installing Cygwin - Go to the Drop-down box on the top left (which probably says "Pending") and choose "Full". - Search for gcc-core.
 You will see the following screen.
-Click on the circular arrow next to "Skip" on the line for gcc-core: GNU Compiler Collection (C, OpenMP).
-Keep clicking until you see a number like 6.4.
+Click on the drop down box on the line for gcc-core:.
+Choose a number like 7.4.
 Sometimes, you might get multiple version numbers.
-Pick the latest (largest) version number.
+Pick the latest (largest) version number that doesn't say "Test".

-Figure 14: Get gcc-core • Clear the search bar.
+Figure 16: Get gcc-core • Clear the search bar.
 Search for gcc-g++.
 You will see the following screen.
-Click on the circular arrow next to "Skip" on the line for gcc-g++: GNU Compiler Collection (C++).
-Keep clicking until you see a number like 6.4.
+Click on the drop down box on the line for gcc-g++.
+Choose a number like 7.4.
 Sometimes, you might get multiple version numbers.
-Pick the latest (largest) version number.
+Pick the latest (largest) version number that doesn't say "Test".

-Figure 15: Get gcc-g++ • Clear the search bar.
+Figure 17: Get gcc-g++ • Clear the search bar.
 Search for libgcc.
 You will see the following screen.
-Click on the circular arrow next to "Skip" on the line for libgcc1: GCC C runtime library.
-Keep clicking until you see a number like 6.4.
+Click on the drop down box on the line for libgcc1.
+Choose a number like 7.4.
 Sometimes, you might get multiple version numbers.
 Pick the latest (largest) version number.

-Figure 16: Get libgcc • Clear the search bar.
+Figure 18: Get libgcc - Clear the search bar.
 Search for make.
 You will see the following screen.
-Click on the circular arrow next to "Skip" on the line for cmake: Cross Platform makefile generation system.
-Keep clicking until you see a number like 3.3. • Scroll down a little bit until you see make: The GNU version of the make utility.
-Click on the circular arrow next to "Skip" on this line until you see a number like 4.1.
+Click on the drop down box on the line for cmake.
+Choose a number like 3.14. - Scroll down a little bit until you see make.
+Click on the drop down box on this line and choose a number like 4.2.1.

-Figure 17: Get cmake and make • Clear the search bar.
+Figure 19: Get cmake and make • Clear the search bar.
 Search for gdb.
 You will see the following screen.
-Click on the circular arrow next to "Skip" on the line for gdb: The GNU debugger).
-Keep clicking until you see a number like 7.10.
+Click on the drop down box on the line for gdb.
+Choose a number like 8.1.1.